Closing Your Swimming Pool

 First, make sure the pool is clean.
 Vacuum any debris off the bottom of the pool.
-You should have a good chlorine level with no visible algae, as well as having your Alkalinity and pH should be balanced.
+It would be best if you had a good chlorine level with no visible algae, and your Alkalinity and pH should be balanced.

 Before you disconnect your filter, some winterizing chemicals need to be added.
 The kit we sell is referred to as a non-chlorine close.
 We prefer this as it is less harmful to your pool.
 (The gas produced by chlorine can cause harm to your liner and cover.)